 Section 3307.1 Required access.
 Approved vehicle access for firefighting and emergency response shall be provided to all construction or demolition sites.
 Vehicle access shall be provided to within 400 50 feet (30 480 15 240 mm) of temporary or permanent fire department connections.
 Vehicle access shall be provided by either temporary or permanent roads, capable of supporting vehicle loading under all weather conditions.
 Vehicle access shall be maintained until permanent fire apparatus access roads are available.
-North Central Texas Council of Governments Final Draft June 2025

 When fire apparatus access roads are required to be installed for any structure or development, access shall be approved prior to the time which construction has progressed beyond completion of the foundation of any structure.
-Whenever the connection is not visible to approaching fire apparatus, the fire department connection shall be indicated by an approved sign.
+Whenever the connection is not visible to approaching fire apparatus, the fire department Last update: Monday, January 13, 2025 connection shall be indicated by an approved sign.